-Objectives of the course: To enable the student
+To enable the student to

-- Acquire knowledge of the goals for the development of Education as set out in Indian Education. - Develops understanding of the concepts and its implication in Indian Education. - Develops an understanding of the History an Indian Education Problems. - Apply the knowledge of Education in the analysis of recent trends in Indian Educational Systems. - Comprehends the goals for the development of Education as set out in Indian Constitution. - Comprehends the contemporary social emotional economic and political environment with reference to the Educational System.
+- acquire knowledge of the goals for the development of Educationas set out in Indian Education. - developan understanding of the concepts and its implication inIndian Education. - develop an understanding of the History and Indian Education Problems. - apply the knowledge of Education in the analysis of recent trends in Indian Educational System. - Comprehend the goals for the development of Education as setout in Indian Constitution. - Comprehend the contemporary social, emotional, economic and political environment with reference to the Educational System.

-Unit - I: Meaning and Definition
+Unit-I: Meaning and Definition